greatghoul/google-translate-plus/README.md

 ## Install

-Recomment [Tampermonkey] if you use Google Chrome
+Recommend [Tampermonkey] if you use Google Chrome

 If you have available userscript extension, open the script source below, it will be installed automatically.